Drum (1976 film)

+It was released by United Artists in July 1976, and is a sequel to the film Mandingo.
+The film received generally negative reviews.

 Plot

 Drum has been born to a white prostitute, who raises him with her black lesbian lover.
 Drum grows up to be a fighter and is often forced to bare-knuckle-box other slaves to the brink of death for the entertainment of the owners, one of whom is a gay Frenchman named Bernard DeMarigny.
 DeMarigny wants to sleep with Drum, but his advances are rejected by the slave and DeMarigny vows revenge against Drum.
 Drum and his friend Blaise are eventually sold to plantation owner Hammond Maxwell, and are both taken to his plantation to work.
 Regine is purchased by Maxwell as well and is taken to the plantation for his own personal desires as a bedwench.

 After arriving at Maxwell's plantation, Regine is set up in the bedroom above Hammond.
 Augusta Chauvel, Maxwell's fiancé is jealous and has other plans for Regine.
 Maxwell's daughter Sophie wants to sleep with Drum, but he won't for fear of being killed.
 Sophie also attempts to sleep with Blaise, and after being rejected, tells her father that Blaise has raped her.
 Blaise is put in chains and Maxwell decides that he must be castrated for the alleged rape.
+Sophie gets sent off to boarding school after getting caught showing Blaise what he's been missing, while he is chained up.

 Meanwhile, a dinner party has been arranged to celebrate the engagement of Maxwell and Chauvel.
 DeMarigny has been invited to attend the celebration and the guests end up discussing the best way to castrate a slave at the dinner party.
-While the party is taking place, Drum frees Blaise from his chains and there ends up being a violent uprising from the slaves at the engagement party.
-DeMarigny shoots Blaise during the fighting and Drum in turn grabs hold of DeMarigny's privates and rips them off.
+While the party is taking place, Drum frees Blaise from his chains and there ends up being a revolt from the slaves at the engagement party.
+An agreement was made that they would not shoot Blaise; while Drum is attempting to deescalate a possible revolt, DeMarigny shoots Blaise.
+Drum then turns and grabs hold of DeMarigny's privates and rips them off, telling the slaves to take the house and the revolt begins.
 Both slaves and slavers are killed during the battle, but Maxwell and Chauvel are all saved by Drum.
-In appreciation for saving his family, Maxwell sets Drum free.
+Maxwell tells Drum he must run during the revolt because if the slavers catch him after the revolt he will have to kill him.
+Chauvel tells Maxwell that all he has to do is tell the slavers that Drum was loyal and they won't kill him, but Maxwell says he still must kill Drum.
+Drum is then seen running from the plantation.